 This DIY pallet compost bin system is a nice alternative to the expensive plastic tumblers that you can buy at the store.
 It is very simple, completely free, and fast!
 In this case, it only took a day to gather the materials, level the ground, and build the bins.

-In this three-bin system, the left and middle bin are piled up with materials and turned every week or so.
+In this three-bin system from vegipower on YouTube, the left and middle bin are piled up with materials and turned every week or so.
 When ready, the materials are transferred to the last bin and turned over as often as possible to finish the process of creating rich, organic garden compost.

 These bins require minimal materials, starting with the pallets.
 You’ll need seven pallets of the same size for the back and side walls of the bins, plus a few more if you want them enclosed.